By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Alicante airport accident claims guide.

 The last thing any holidaymaker wants is to have their journey disrupted, or even holiday ended, by having an accident at the airport.
 Matters are compounded when the whole thing could have been avoided if not for the negligence of the airport.
 If you have found yourself in a situation like this at Alicante–Elche Airport, then you should know that you may be entitled to compensation.

-You may be worried about the prospect of making a compensation claim for an accident at Alicante Airport with it being in Spain.
+You may be worried about the prospect of making Alicante airport accident claims for an accident at Alicante Airport with it being in Spain.
 Worry not.
-As you’ll see below, making a personal injury claim for something that happened at Alicante-Elche Airport would not differ much to an accident that happened at Manchester Airport, for instance.
+As you’ll see below, making a personal injury claim for something that happened at Alicante-Elche Airport would not differ much from an accident that happened at Manchester Airport, for instance.

 The most important thing for you to do is to find a quality personal injury claims solicitor and to speak to a legal advisor.
 After you have read this guide, why not call us on 0800 073 8801 to speak to our experienced accident claims team about what happened to you at Alicante-Elche Airport.
-They’ll put you in touch with one of our specialist solicitors who’ll get to work right away on your case.
+They’ll put you in touch with one of our specialist solicitors, authorised and regulated by the Solicitors Regulation Authority who’ll get to work right away on your case on a no win no fee basis.

 Select A Section